thevinter/thevinter.github.io/_posts/2019-01-04-the-town-of-vallaki.md

 ### Wachterhaus

-This is the home of Lady Fiona.
+This is the home of **Lady Fiona**.
 She will probably invite the players to lunch (NPCs love inviting people to eat in barovia) once they make themselves known in Vallaki.

 It's a good idea to invite the party the next day after they've talked with the Baron so they have to make a choice on whom to side with.
 Vargas is mentally unstable and violent, but Fiona is Strahd's ally.

 Once the party has been invited she will serve them a fine meal while talking about her plans and about the fact that Vargas isn't capapble of ruling over Vallaki.
-She will then ask the party to help her overthrow him.
+She will then ask the party to **help her overthrow him**.

 If the party explore Wacherhaus they will encounter lots of things, but most of them will be hidden:

 * Stella's room, which is locked, holds Stella in it.
 She is a prisoner of both the room and her own madness.
-* Some clues about the cult Fiona has created
+* Some clues about the *cult* Fiona has created
 * The Cult Headquarters themselves, full of cultists
 * The dead husband of Fiona, under the effect of the gentle repose spell